-The human experience of dementia will be different for each person, however there may be some common experiences which are explained in the following table.
+The human experience of dementia will be different for each person, however there may be some common experiences that are explained in the following table.

-Challenge Human Experience Language: difficulty with word finding, verbal communication, comprehension Frustration at difficulty in communicating.
-Impact of other people's perceptions of someone with difficulty verbally communicating.
+Challenge Human experience Language: difficulty finding words, verbal communication, comprehension Frustration with communication difficulties.
+Communication may be misheard, misunderstood and misinterpreted.
 Processing information Being outpaced.
-Things happening too fast around the person or information being delivered too quickly.
+Things happening too fast around the person, or information being delivered too quickly.
 Being unable to keep up can result in confusion and frustration.
-Often results in the person being seen to have more disabilities than are actually present.
-Reasoning Not always able to make sense of external situations, to problem solve or understand other people's perceptions.
+Processing delays may be mistaken for lower levels of cognition than present.
+Reasoning Not always able to make sense of external situations, problem solving, understanding other peoples' perceptions, flexible thinking.
 Can create feelings of anxiety and distress.
 Memory Can lose associations with people and places and parts of their life story.
 Can result in fear, sadness and frustration.
 Recognition Unsure of objects, people, places.
-Can feel lost or disconnected to others, isolation and loneliness.
+Can feel lost or disconnected from others, isolation and loneliness.
 A reduced sense of security or sense of belonging, not recognising oneself.
-Planning and organising Frustration, reduced sense of autonomy, feelings of loss of control, being reliant on others, others not knowing where line is between supporting and doing for, future goals hindered, something to look forward to is altered.
+Planning and organising Frustration, reduced sense of autonomy, feelings of loss of control, being reliant on others, others not knowing where the line is between supporting and doing for, future goals may be hindered.
 Visuospatial awareness Feeling frightened, unsteady and unbalanced on feet, cautious, irritated, destabilised and dizzy, fearful of the environment, might need to be close to others, use others as a guide, follow others for sense of security, misjudge distance and location of objects, compromised independence.
-Disorientation to time and place Changed routine, waking in the night, confusion in familiar and unfamiliar surroundings.
+Disorientation about time and place Changed routine, waking in the night, confusion in familiar and unfamiliar surroundings.
 Can experience fear and anxiety.